waltscienceblog/waltscienceblog.github.io/quote.md

 ---
 layout: quote
-title: Today's Quote
+title: Morning Quote
 permalink: /quote/
 ---

-# Life is like a box of chocolates, you never know what you gonna get.
+# Life is like a box a chocalattte.

    -          ### - Forest Gump

 ![Nature picture of the day](http://www.naturepicoftheday.com/npods/2021/february/winterscape_800w.jpg)